intron-innovation/AfriMed-QA/README.md

 Some questions will receive single or multiple-reader ratings.
 Inter-rater reliability or agreement will be computed for answers with multiple ratings

+Human evaluation files were too large to push to github.
+They were stored on google drive.
+Access them via this link: https://drive.google.com/drive/folders/1feRZ524FajVGsBvt13u-QYk_OvKgea8X?usp=sharing

 # Working with the Codebase: